 Why you should buy this: Performance like a souped-up muscle car with images that impress

 Who’s it for: Serious enthusiasts and professionals

 Why we picked the Canon EOS 5D Mark IV:

 The Canon EOS 5D Mark IV sports a 30.4-megapixel full-frame sensor that churns out impressive still images, while the 61-point viewfinder autofocus system is both fast and accurate.
 And while higher resolution cameras tend to be on the slow side, the 5D Mark IV can shoot continuously at 7 frames per second.
 We are also impressed with its low light performance.

 Live view shooting is also snappy thanks to Canon’s Dual Pixel AF (DPAF) tech, which puts fast, phase-detection AF points directly on the sensor, just like a mirrorless camera.
 While DPAF also works great for video, videographers may pause at the heavy crop factor in 4K mode, and the lack of support for 4K output over HDMI.
 Still, for the hybrid shooter who only occasionally needs 4K video, the 5D Mark IV is a good choice.

 All of that tech is protected beneath a weather-sealed, magnesium body that’s covered in physical controls and a large, comfortable grip.
 As a full-frame camera, it’s big, but well balanced, and is actually a bit lighter than its predecessor.
-Since launching in 2017, the 5D Mark IV now sells for significantly less than its original price, and even now includes a battery grip for free.
+Since launching in 2017, thenow sells for significantly less than its original price, and even now includes a battery grip for free.
 There’s never been a better time to buy this camera.

 Read the Canon EOS 5D Mark IV review